Finances and Legal Matters

 We all need to be sure that our financial, legal, and medical information is accessible to those who may need to act on our behalf.
 Having this information organized and in one place is a good idea.
 Make sure that your family, substitute decision maker, and others you designate know where this information is stored.

 As the primary caregiver, you should know the whereabouts of this list of Essential Information.
 It should be kept in a secure yet accessible location and updated regularly.
+This quick reference estate planning fact sheet from the Legal Information Society describes common Nova Scotia legal documents you should know about.

 Planning for the future and advance care planning: Even while in good health, it is important to have conversations with your loved one about plans for the future, and what their wishes are for housing, health care, and end of life care.
 Although it might be difficult to begin these conversations, having a plan will provide a better quality of life when care needs change, and will give you both peace of mind.
 To learn more about advance care planning, or how to start the conversation, please visit the Speak Up campaign.
 Caregivers Nova Scotia's Advance Care Planning for Caregivers: Getting Started workshop is based on this campaign.